WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/p.md

 ## pre-
 ## preceding
 ## predefined

+One word.
+Not *pre defined* or *pre-defined*.

 ## press, press and hold
 ## primitive

+Use with caution.
+Don't use *primitive* in a disparaging sense.

 ## privileges
 ## program
 ## prompt
 ## pros

+Don't use.
+Instead, use *advantages* or a contextually relevant term.

 ## pull down, pull-down
 ## purge
 ## push